The Times launch cycle safety campaign

+At RideIn we focus on delivering information and getting people the best commuter bicycle setup to make the journey to work as safe and enjoyable as possible.
 National newspaper, the Times, has launched a campaign to help improve safety for cyclists on the roads in the UK.
-For basic road safety on your cycle commute read our cycling safety tips.

 The campaign was a reaction to the severe injury of a Times journalist, hit by a lorry whilst riding her bike to work.
 Mary Bowers remains in a coma three months later.